MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 To reduce the load, we introduced append buffers on the compute shader, to feed a subset of the wind strips to be drawn.
 We used simple [view frustum culling](https://docs.unity3d.com/Manual/OcclusionCulling.html) logic in the compute shader to determine if a strip was outside of camera view, and prevented those strips from being added to the push buffer.
 This process significantly reduced the number of strips, freeing up needed GPU cycles.

-The following code demonstrates an append buffer:
+The following code demonstrates an append buffer.

 Compute shader: